Synchronizing Times for $k$-sets in Automata: Introduction

 \section{Introduction}

-A (deterministic, finite) automaton $\Omega$ consists of a finite set of \emph{states} (usually labelled $[n] = \{1,2,\ldots,n\}$) and a finite set of \emph{transition functions}, which are functions from the set of states to itself.
+A (deterministic, finite) automaton $\Omega$ consists of a finite set of \emph{states} (usually labelled $[n] = \{1,2,\ldots,n\}$) and a finite set of \emph{mappings}, which are functions from the set of states to itself.

-We shall be interested in the results of applying a sequence of transition functions to the set of states.
-We call such a sequence of transition functions a \emph{word} of the automaton.
-The words of the automaton form a monoid, generated by the transition functions, which acts on the set of states.
+We shall be interested in the results of applying a sequence of mappings to the set of states.
+We call such a sequence of mappings a \emph{word} of the automaton.
+The words of the automaton form a monoid, generated by the mappings, which acts on the set of states.

-We say that a word $w$ of the automaton is a \emph{reset word} if it sends every state to the same point; that is if $w(i) = w(j)$ for all $i,j$.
+We say that a word $w$ of the automaton is a \emph{reset word} if it sends every state to the same state; that is if $w(i) = w(j)$ for all $i,j$.
 We call an automaton \emph{synchronizing} if it has a reset word.
-Probably the most famous and long-standing open problem on synchronizing automata is \cernys conjecture.
+The most famous and long-standing open problem on synchronizing automata is \cernys conjecture.

 \begin{conjecture}[\cernys Conjecture \cite{Cer}] Suppose an automaton on $n$ states is synchronizing.
 Then the automaton has a reset word of length at most $(n-1)^2$. \end{conjecture}